QuadraBytes/game-engine/README.md

 ## 📄 Conclusion

 This project demonstrates the effectiveness of **functional programming in Haskell** for building reliable backend systems with clear state transitions and strong correctness guarantees.

+## 🌐 Game UI

+Open [https://game-fp-game-ui.nqmggx.easypanel.host/](https://game-fp-game-ui.nqmggx.easypanel.host/) with your browser to see the UI.